ignc-research/arena2D/arena2d-sim/README.md

 * ```RIGHT + UP``` - right
 * ```DOWN``` - backwards

-The velocities of the discrete actions can be configured in the settings file.
+The velocities of the discrete actions, as well as the key binding can be configured in the settings file.
+The user controls are blocked if an agent is running.

 ## Hot Keys
 * ```F1```: open/close in-app console